moderntribe/tribe-debugger-plugin/readme.txt

 `define( 'DEBUG_URLS', 'myurl.com' );`

+Minimum time in milliseconds required to register a log entry as being slow.
+Default 0 for no minumum.

+`define( 'DEBUG_MIN_TIME', 500 );`

+Minimum memory in killobytes required to register a log entry as being heavy.
+Default 0 for no minumum.

+`define( 'DEBUG_MIN_MEM', 1024 );`

+Path to log file or set to TRUE to use php error log.
+Default FALSE for no logging.

+`define( 'DEBUG_LOG', '/path/to/writable/log/file' );`

+or

+`define( 'DEBUG_LOG', TRUE );`

 = Todo =

 * Add variable for sample rate so that this could run randomly on production installs